IMPROVE YOUR BLOG TRAFFIC WITH THESE 5 NO-FAIL TECHNIQUES!

 One of the biggest changes I made within my Pinterest account was upgrading my pins.
 For example, they went from looking like the image on the left to the one on the right.

-As you can see, there is the a BIG difference.
+As you can see, there is the a BIG difference in design.
 Upgrading my pins led to an instantaneous spike in traffic.
 My repin and clickthrough rate sky-rocketed the week following the change.

 I've never been a fan of Facebook, but since I saw what it can do for my blog and my skills, I've started to become a true believer in the platform.